Livingston High School (California)

 Livingston High School, in Livingston, California, United States, is a public secondary school in the Merced Union High School District.
 The school contains grades 9-12.
 Students come from Livingston Middle School and Ballico Middle School.

 Administration

 The new principal, beginning in the 2020-2021 school year, is Charles Jolly.
 Currently, the three associate principals are Lee Shaw, Melissa Doerksen and Kyle Mesa.

 Scandals

 In May 2011, a science teacher was arrested for helping students get intoxicated through the use of chloroform that she ordered through the school for her "lessons".
 A few days later, she was arrested for possession of explosives.
+In September 2011, she was released on bail with an ankle monitor.
+In December 2011, she was sentenced to four years of probation, and her teaching credential was revoked.

 In May 2012, an agriculture teacher was charged with having had sex with a 15-year-old student in 2010 and 2011.